ddsjoberg/cmp/README.md

 ## Example

-In the example below, we see how the risk for two patients are updated: one healthy and the other comrobid with a high probability of death from other causes.
+In the example below, we see how the risk for two patients are updated: one healthy and the other comorbid with a high probability of death from other causes.

 ``` r